greydanus/greydanus.github.io/assets/2020-11-06-scaling-down.markdown

     <div style="width:31.9%; min-width:250px; display: inline-block; vertical-align: top;">
     <img src="/assets/scaling-down/pooling_c.png" style="width:100%">
   </div>
-  <div class="thecap" style="text-align:left;margin-left:10px;margin-right:10px;">Benchmarking common pooling methods.
+  <div class="thecap" style="text-align:left;">Benchmarking common pooling methods.
 We observe that pooling helps performance in low-data regimes and hinders it in high-data regimes.
 While we do not entirely understand this effect, we hypothesize that pooling is a mediocre architectural prior that is better than nothing in low-data regimes but becomes overly restrictive in high-data regimes.</div>
 </div>

 ## When to scale